Camp Bling: History

 In 2004, Southend-on-Sea Borough Council proposed the 'Priory Crescent road widening scheme' and a public inquiry was held.
 The council proceeded with the scheme, estimated at £25 million, explaining that it was important to Southend and that a democratic decision had been taken after considering opposing views.
 During early excavations, an Anglo-Saxon king's burial chamber was discovered which was described by British archaeologists as "the most spectacular discovery of its kind made during the past 60 years".

 The widening of the road would have resulted in the felling of 111 trees and a loss of 300 m2 of public green space.
 20,000 signatories completed petitions against the road.

 Of those responding to the official Winter 2001 Civic News survey, only 16 people were in favour of the proposals from a delivery area covering all Southend households.

 On 23 April 2009, at a meeting with the council the authority told the protesters that the road widening scheme had been abandoned, and the protesters agreed to leave within 3 months.

 The camp

 The camp was situated between a main road and a railway line.
 The site consisted of a large communal area, a visitors centre and several personal dwellings.
 All buildings were made from re-cycled materials.
-The communal area featured seating, heating and a bookcase.
+The communal area featured a kitchen, seating, heating and a bookcase.
 The buildings were heated by wood burning fires and run off donated wood.
 Water was collected on a daily basis.
 Food was cooked on a calor gas oven and there was a composting toilet.
 A wind generator provided some of the evening lighting.

+The visitors centre displayed information about protest camps, trees, how to build a compost toilet, how to make a bender shelter to live in etc and all visitors were welcome to look around.